Lowering Homocysteine - Why & How | Food for the Brain

 Lowering Homocysteine: Why It Matters and How to Do It

-Methylation is a fundamental part of homocysteine conversion.
-The body uses this process to activate nutrients and manage many chemical reactions every minute.
+The body uses this process to activate nutrients and manage many chemical reactions every day.

 So how much does this biomarker matter really?
 Here at Food for the Brain, we let the science lead – here are some of the ways it can impact your health:

-Cardiovascular Disease and Stroke:
+Cardiovascular Disease and Stroke

 .
 Another study, involving nearly three thousand cardiovascular patients, found that those in the highest homocysteine quartile had a threefold higher risk of death compared to those in the lowest quartile (7).
 Furthermore, other research shows that two-thirds of heart attacks and strokes in older adults could be predicted by homocysteine levels rather than by cholesterol (2).

-Brain Shrinkage and Cognitive Decline:
+Brain Shrinkage and Cognitive Decline

 High homocysteine levels are linked to faster brain shrinkage and p-tau buildup.
 P-tau is a protein involved in Alzheimer’s disease (8).
 Studies show that taking B vitamins to lower homocysteine can slow brain atrophy and reduce cognitive decline (1).

-Pregnancy and Child Development:
+Pregnancy and Child Development

-Mental Health Disorders:
+Mental Health Disorders

 Most critical is the amount of vitamin B12 they provide.

-• reduce stress
+• Reduce chronic stress

-• quality sleep
+• Prioritise quality sleep

-• stay active and keep fit.
+• Stay physically active and keep fit

-You can test your homocysteine in a single test or as part of our DRIfT 5 in 1 which also tests Vitamin D, HbA1c, Omega-3 status and Glutathione.
+3. You can test your homocysteine in a single test or as part of our DRIfT 5 in 1 which also tests Vitamin D, HbA1c, Omega-3 status and Glutathione.

 Reference list